AlexPullen91/Mambo/README.md

 ## Design Choices

-I set out to have a minimalistic, sleek and modern design whilst also making use of large background images that would be directly relevant and reflective of the subject matter.

-* Birds eye view of green 5-a-side football pitches instantly recognisable to users.
+* **Birds eye view of green 5-a-side football pitches** instantly recognisable to users.
-* Single page scrolling style similar to parallax scrolling that reveals different background images as user scrolls down.
+* **Single page scrolling** style similar to parallax scrolling that reveals different background images as user scrolls down.
-* Eye-catching mid air bicycle kick serves as the backdrop to video section and suitable precursor to the video that will be the main draw and exemplification of the services on offer.
-(Note that current video is just a placeholder)
+* Eye-catching mid air bicycle kick serves as the backdrop to video section and suitable precursor to the video that will be the main draw and exemplification of the services on offer. *(Note that current video is just a placeholder)*
-* Transparency applied throughout to allow images as a focal point to have continued impact.
+* **Transparency** applied throughout to allow images as a focal point to have continued impact.
 * Green being synonymous with football I used [Coolers](https://coolors.co/) whilst having a muted shade of green in mind to decide on colour schemes.
-As one of the primary colours I settled on Laurel Green #9EBC9E which is nicely complimented by Licorice #12100E and Gunmetal #2B303A to help realise the modern sleek look I was going for.
+As one of the primary colours I settled on **Laurel Green** #9EBC9E which is nicely complimented by **Licorice** #12100E and **Gunmetal** #2B303A to help realise the modern sleek look I was going for.
-* Comfortaa is the main font family used which is well suited to large font sizes which feature throughout the page.
-Montserrat with a more visually appealing pound sign was preferred for the price amounts.
+* **Comfortaa** is the main font family used which is well suited to large font sizes which feature throughout the page. **Montserrat** with a more visually appealing pound sign was preferred for the price amounts.
 * Icons are used to better represent and accentuate the descriptions of the service.

 ---